kai-jinny/SpaceRocks/README.md

 # SpaceRocks

  ## Overview
  SpaceRocks is a an Electron based SPA which allows the user to find asteroids close to the surface of Earth at between any given dates.
 Asteroid information is also displayed when available.
+Users can also download data in a CSV format for analysis.

 ## Installation
 Open the project in your IDE of choice.
 Using a command-line interface, navigate to the ```client``` folder and use the following command to retrieve and install all dependencies: